China’s Great Wall of Debt (Shadow Banks, Ghost Cities, Massive Loans, and the End of the Chinese Miracle.)

 Whether it is a newspaper reporter told to revise an article that criticizes corporate advertisers or a discloser of government secrets there is societal threat.
 Even more pernicious is the Amazon, Facebook, or Twitter executive who orders a coder to increase customer clicks for corporations that pay more for advertising.
 And then there are the media trolls who distort the truth, lie, or incite violence to increase click count with no regard to consequence.

 Freedom of speech is “…a riddle wrapped in an enigma” (a Winston Churchill quote about Stalinist Russia).
-Freedom of speech is a two edged sword, a tool for defense and destruction.
+Freedom of speech is a two-edged sword, a tool for truth building leaders and liars.
+Truth building offers peace; lies offer Russian Ukrainian wars.

 Merchants of Truth (The Business of News and the Fight for Facts)